Prudick/risk-data-science-nam-pm-model-monitoring/README.md

 # NAM Portfolio Model Monitoring

 ## Overview
 This repository contains the monitoring framework for the NAM Portfolio Model, which was developed by BCG using LightGBM Binary Classification.
-The target variable is **60 Days Past Due (60DPD)** in the next 12 months.
+The target variable is **60 Days Past Due (60DPD) in the next 12 months**.
 The model was developed in **April 2023** and has been in production since **June 2023**, with predictions made on a batch basis.

 ## Model Details
 - **Model Type**: LightGBM Binary Classification